Date: Thursday, 4 November 2021

 As the global standard for transparency in the extractive sector, the EITI can enable countries to use their extractives data to inform debate, and assess and plan for the impact of the energy transition on their economies.
 A recent EITI policy brief, based on collaboration with implementing countries, Chatham House and the Natural Resource Governance Institute (NRGI), provides clear examples and opportunities.

 This event, co-hosted by Chatham House and the EITI, explored how data analysis and collective action can help contribute to reforms.
-The webinar was be moderated by Siân Bradley, Senior Research Fellow at Chatham House.
+The webinar was moderated by Siân Bradley, Senior Research Fellow at Chatham House.
 Keynote speakers and discussants included:

 Rt Hon.
 Helen Clark, EITI Board Chair